qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

-If you click on the link in that label, the list of algorithms will also include those from inactive provider, which will be shown in light gray.
+If you click on the link in that label, the list of algorithms will also include those from inactive providers, which will be shown in light gray.
 A link to active each inactive provider is also shown.

 .. _figure_toolbox_search2: